Resident234/php.net/pages/www.php.net_mongocollection.remove.php.md

-To remove a document based on its ID, you need to ensure that you pass the ID as a MongoID object rather than just a string:
+To remove a document based on its ID, you need to ensure that you pass the ID as a MongoID object rather than just a string:<br><br>

 ```
 <?php